The Way of Meeting Energies

-Aikido is a traditional Japanese martial art that was first developed by Ueshiba Morihei O'Sensei in the 1920's.
+Aikido is a traditional yet modern Japanese martial art that was first developed by Ueshiba Morihei O'Sensei in the 1920's.
 It typically uses circular motions to redirect an attack.
 It aims to use the minimum force necessary to escape from or subdue an aggressor.
-Aikido is suited to those who are interested in effective yet ethical self defence, as well as physical and mental self-improvement.
+Aikido is suited to those who are interested in effective, ethical self defence, as well as physical and mental self-development.

 Practice at the Jiseikan stresses mutual respect and cooperation.
 Safe but sincere attacks are part of learning self defence.
 Students gain skills for combative situations and mental preparedness for less threatening challenges in everyday life.